linkerd/rfc/design/0004-multicluster-phase-2.md

 * The `linkerd multicluster install` command no longer installs the service mirror controler and instead just installs the components necessary for being a target cluster (gateway and service account).
+  * It will also install the `link.multicluster.linkerd.io` CRD (see below).
 * The `linkerd multicluster link` command will now output the following
   resources:
   * The cluster-credentials secret.
 This secret will continue to hold the kubeconfig file for access to the target cluster's API.
-However, we can eliminate the following annotations from the secret since we will be moving this configuration into a configmap:
+However, we can eliminate the following annotations from the secret since we will be moving this configuration into a custom resource:
     * mirror.linkerd.io/cluster-name
     * mirror.linkerd.io/remote-cluster-domain
     * mirror.linkerd.io/remote-cluster-l5d-ns
-  * A service-mirror-config ConfigMap.
-This ConfigMap will control how the service mirror controller operates.
-The ConfigMap will contain a config file with the following fields:
+  * A `link` custom resource.
+This `link` will control how the service mirror controller operates.
+The resource will contain a the following fields:
     * target-cluster-name: the name to use for the remote cluster.  this will be appended to all mirror services names and to the gateway mirror name.
     * target-cluster-domain: the cluster domain of the target cluster.  this